Community Health Center Hub

 Community Health Center Resource Library

 These resources are intended to support clinical providers in the implementation of SMBP.
 Topics include the scientific evidence and rationale for SMBP, technical considerations for SMBP, patient education, and details on the MAP framework.

-These educational resources are intended to support patients in successfully conducting SMBP on their own.
+These educational resources are intended to support community-based organizations and patients in successfully conducting SMBP.
 Topics include a description of SMBP, how to correctly do it, and supporting materials.

 Administrative/IT Resource Library